Back to all blogs

 Companies use them for specific reasons:

 • Guiding Sales Teams: SPIFFs help point salespeople in the right direction.
-For example, if a company has a new product, a SPIFF can give extra money for every sale of that product.
+For example, if a company has a new product, SPIFFs can give extra money for every sale of that product, leading salespeople to focus more on selling the newer product.

 • Meeting Short-Term Goals: Need to hit a target in the next month or quarter?
 SPIFFs can give that extra push, encouraging salespeople to work harder and meet those targets.